Mayor: Family was to celebrate child's birthday when NYC sightseeing helicopter crashed, killing 6

 Rescue boats circled the submerged aircraft within minutes of impact near the end of a long maintenance pier for a ventilation tower serving the Holland Tunnel.
 Recovery crews hoisted the mangled helicopter out of the water just after 8 p.m. using a floating crane.

-The flight was operated by New York Helicopter, officials said.
-No one answered the phones at the company’s offices in New York and New Jersey.
+The flight was operated by New York Helicopter.
+No one answered the phones at the company’s offices in New York and New Jersey on Thursday or Friday.

 A person who answered the phone at the home of the company’s owner, Michael Roth, said he declined to comment.
-Roth told the New York Post he was devastated and had “no clue” why the crash happened.
+Roth told the New York Post he was devastated and had “no clue” what happened.

 “The only thing I know by watching a video of the helicopter falling down, that the main rotor blades weren’t on the helicopter,” the Post quoted him as saying.
 He added that he had not seen such a thing happen during his 30 years in the helicopter business, but noted: “These are machines, and they break.”